Whether it is to control a simple bedside lamp, an LED strip, or even a coffee machine, remote-controlled sockets are widely used in home automation.

 In Gladys, you can control your remote-controlled outlets, whether on the dashboard or in the stages.

-We will see a concrete example here.
+We will find a concrete example below.

 Take the very basic filter coffee makers that can be found on the market for around ten euros.
 These coffee makers have the advantage of having a physical on / off button, which can remain in the permanent "on" position.